-Grains and cereals make up this group.
+Grains, cereals and bread make up this group.
 Grains are required at breakfast, lunch and supper.
 Grains may also be served as one of the components at snack.

 Grains must meet the following criteria to be creditable: